altf4/dashback_checker/README.md

 Checks to see if SLP replays are doing dashbacks correctly

 # What counts as a "Successful UCF Dashback"

-Starting from a standing position (frame i), you need to satisfy four conditions on frame i+2:
-- move at least 76 raw units
-- pass the +-64 raw unit barrier
-- move >0.9375 total processed x units
+To do a UCF dash back, you need to start by exiting or passing the processed dead x zone (0.2875), then:
-- move past the +/- 0.8 processed barrier
+1. move past the +/- 0.8 processed barrier
+2. move at least 76 raw units

 Note: This script actually does check for both dash-forward AND dash-back.
 But we just call them collectively "dashbacks" for no good reason.